amkrys/android_code_library/README.md

 ### Welcome, User! 😁

-This repos is just for you its all in one code book with latest dependencies 😘👌
+This repo is just for you its all in one code book with latest dependencies 😘👌

 ### What's this for ?